italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

   * - **jwks**
     - JSON Web Key Set representing the cryptographic keys used for trust evaluation operations and for signing this Entity Configuration.
   * - **metadata**
-    - Metadata describing the entity, including information about the wallet relying party, client ID, client name, contacts, request URIs, response URIs, default ACR values, and VP formats.
+    - Metadata describing the entity, including information about the wallet relying party, client ID, client name, contacts, request URIs, response URIs, default ACR values, VP formats and presentation definition supported.
   * - **authority_hints**
     - URLs hinting at the authority or authorities that the entity trusts and which the public keys for verifieng this Entity Confgiuration are intended to be available within a Subordinate Statement.
   * - **exp**